-Beachy Head is a popular choice for those looking to propose at Seven Sisters.
-There is a pub and public restrooms nearby, and the car park puts you right next to the cliffs for quick and easy access.
-There are two lighthouses viewable from Beachy Head: the Beachy Head Lighthouse and Belle Tout Lighthouse.
+There is a pub and public restrooms nearby, and a car park and several laybys put you right next to the cliffs for quick and easy access.
+There are two lighthouses viewable from Beachy Head: the Beachy Head Lighthouse (more on that next) and Belle Tout Lighthouse.

 This walk is especially gorgeous at sunset or is great for a romantic picnic.
-The walk between the two lighthouses is about 20 minutes, and if you’re feeling a bit more ambitious, you can walk from Beachy Head to Belle Tout Lighthouse, Birling Gap and then on to Seven Sisters.
-This walk would probably take a little over an hour.
+The walk between the two lighthouses is about 15-20 minutes.
+If you’re feeling a bit more ambitious, you can walk from Beachy Head to Belle Tout Lighthouse and then on to Birling Gap and Seven Sisters.
+This walk would probably take an hour and half or longer depending on pace.
 To get back to the car, you could hop on a bus.

 Buxted Park Hotel is one of the best places to propose in East Sussex if you’re looking for a romantic weekend getaway.
 It has a brilliant restaurant and is also one of my favourite wedding venues.